DigiBP/26SS_Zoo_Zuerich/README.md

 9) How much of these processes could be automated - is it enough?

 ## Task 3.
-Step-by-Step: Automating Meeting Scheduling with Calendly
+Step-by-Step: Automating Meeting Scheduling with Cal.com

 In the original process, the step **"Send email with available consultation slots"** was handled manually by a Sales Representative.
-Task 3 replaces this with a fully automated scheduling flow using **Calendly**, connected to Camunda via **Make (Integromat)**.
+Task 3 replaces this with a fully automated scheduling flow using **Cal.com**, connected to Camunda via **Make (Integromat)**.

 ---